kimfucious/torrent-fiesta/README.md

 NZB trackers are mostly--if not all--private.
 You need to register with them to use them.
 Each NAB indexer you add to Prowlarr will need an API Key provided once you sign in.

--   Setup Radarr, Readarr, and Sonarr under Settings => Apps
+-   Setup Radarr and Sonarr under Settings => Apps
     -   Be sure to use your local IP address, not `localhost`, for Server fields
     -   Get the API keys from each app individually.
     -   Update Sync Categories according to your needs.